TheNilesh/url-shortner/README.md

 - The rest package is front controller.
 - svc package is use case package.
 It holds domain logic
 - store package is repository package.
-It holds logic related to persistence
+It holds logic related to persistence.